TeodorRussu/spring-boot-guide/spring-boot-jparepository/blog/spring-boot-jparepository.md

 gradlew bootRun
 ```

-If the application starts without any issue, a database is created and initialized with the demo data.
+If the application starts without any issue, a database is created and initialized with the demo data (a H2 database is created in the home folder).
 From now on, we can use any rest client to call the rest interface so that we can observe the incoming data in JSON format.
 In the demo project, a pure Javascript implementation of a typical rest client is found.
 After starting the server if you open the page http://localhost:8080/index.html, then you can use the buttons to see the response of each implementation.
 For example, if you click the "Get coin 1", the first coin with price info is returned server and displayed on the screen.
 A typical coin data should be displayed similar to this one:

 ```json
 {